luisurruela-newera/luisurruela-newera/README.md

-# Hi, I am Luis U - Angular Developer
+# Hi, I am Luis U - Angular/Ionic Developer 👨‍💻

 ## Summary
 Experienced Angular Developer with over 6 years of experience in building dynamic and responsive web applications.
 Proficient in JavaScript, TypeScript, HTML, and CSS, with a strong background in developing scalable, high-performance front-end architectures.
 Additionally, experienced in Web Design and UX, creating intuitive and user-friendly interfaces.
 Passionate about creating clean and efficient code, optimizing user experiences, and staying current with the latest web development trends and technologies.